hikaps/non-steam-sync/README.md

 Playnite Extension: Steam Shortcuts Importer

+## Why This Exists

+I love Playnite as a clean, flexible launcher, but Steam offers the best controller experience: powerful per‑game profiles, community layouts, Steam Input, and the overlay.
+This extension bridges the two so you can start games from Playnite while actually launching them through Steam—getting Playnite’s organization and visuals with Steam’s controller magic.
+It’s the best of both worlds with minimal fuss.

 What It Does
 - Import your non‑Steam games from Steam’s “shortcuts” into Playnite.
 - Sync both ways when you want: